  to facilitate inter-domain communication between different mediums to optimize the choice of delivery path for data and ensure end-to-end QoS and QoE?

  to support timing synchronization mechanisms necessary for audio/video delivery?

+to support ultra-high-definition video service?

  for transceivers supporting Smart Grid application in the transmission, distribution and in-premises domains?